pingcap/docs/op-guide/configuration.md

 + The value can be (true) or (false). (true) is to enable join without any equal conditions. (false) is to disable it.

 ### --proxy-protocol-networks
-+ PROXY Protocol allowed proxy server IP addresses or CIDRs (split by `,`).
++ The proxy server’s IP addresses that allowed by PROXY Protocol.
 + default: "" (empty string)
-+ The value can be IP address (192.168.1.50) or CIDR (192.168.1.0/24), if require more than one address use `,` to split. `*` means any IP addresses.
++ The value can be IP address (192.168.1.50) or CIDR (192.168.1.0/24), if more than one address (or CIDR) required, use `,` to split. `*` means any IP addresses.
 Leaving it empty disable PROXY Protocol.

 ### --proxy-protocol-header-timeout
 + PROXY Protocol header read timeout.
 + default: 5 (seconds)
-+ The value set timeout for PROXY protocol header read.
-Unit is second.
++ The value set timeout for the PROXY protocol header read.
+The unit is second.
 You should not set this value to 0.

 ## Placement Driver (PD)